oraclekid12/rulebook2024/content.md

 remain in effect for the duration of the action.
 Increased stealth and intercept return to normal after the action is resolved.

-#### **SEQUENCING**

-> The action has been announced and:
->
-> A. There is no current block attempt
-> 1. the sequencing rule applies as normal
-> 2. in addition to any effect that can be used during an action (playing an action modifier or reaction card, using effects of cards in play etc.), a Methuselah who can block (see Who May Attempt to Block) can declare a block attempt, switching to "B. There is an ongoing block attempt"
-> 3. if a Methuselah passes, that Methuselah cannot declare any block attempt until the end of the action unless the target of the action changes.
-> 4. once every Methuselah has passed, switch to "C. Blocks have been declined by all Methuselahs"
->
-> B. There is an ongoing block attempt
-> 1. the sequencing rule applies as normal
-> 2. the target of the action cannot be changed
-> 3. the Methuselah who has declared the current block attempt may use effects that force the currently blocking to attempt to block (no other minion can attempt to block until this block attempt is resolved)
-> 4. once every Methuselah has passed, the block attempt is resolved: if it is successful, the action is unsuccessful and blocked.
-Otherwise, switch back to "A. There is no current block attempt"
->
-> C. Blocks have been declined by all Methuselahs
-> 1. the sequencing rule applies as normal
-> 2. if the target of the action is changed, switch to "A. There is no current block attempt"
-> 3. once every Methuselah has passed, the action is successful and resolves

 ### DETAILED COURSE

 #### **1. Announce the Action**

-When announcing an action, the acting minion gets locked. (only ready unlocked minions can perform actions).
+When announcing an action, the acting minion gets locked (only ready unlocked minions can perform actions).
 Also, all details of the action are defined when the action is announced, which includes:
 - the target(s),
 - the cost
 - the effects, and so on.

-Any card required for the action is played (face up) at this time, but is temporarily set aside (out of play) until the action resolves.
+Any card required for the action is played (face up) at this time, but is temporarily set aside (out of play) until the action has resolved.

 > The action's cost, if any, is only paid if the action succeeds; the cost is not paid if the action is blocked.
 > The costs of action modifiers and reaction cards are always paid when the cards are played, regardless of the